authzforce/core/README.md

 * Your code & configuration files are often useful.

 ## Security - Vulnerability reporting
-If you want to report a vulnerability, you must do so on the [OW2 Issue Tracker](https://jira.ow2.org/browse/AUTHZFORCE/) with *Security Level* set to **Private**.
-Then, if the AuthzForce team can confirm it, they will change it to **Public** and set a fix version.
+If you want to report a vulnerability, you must do so on the [OW2 Issue Tracker](https://gitlab.ow2.org/authzforce/core/issues) and **make sure the checkbox** *This issue is confidential and should only be visible to team members with at least Reporter access* **is checked when creating the issue**.
+Then, if the AuthzForce team can confirm it, they will uncheck it to make the issue public.

 ## Contributing
 See [CONTRIBUTING.md](CONTRIBUTING.md).